plemeri/transparent-background/README.md

 :-:|:-:|:-:
 <img src=https://raw.githubusercontent.com/plemeri/transparent-background/main/figures/demo_aeroplane.gif height=200px> | <img src=https://raw.githubusercontent.com/plemeri/transparent-background/main/figures/demo_b5.gif height=200px> | <img src=https://raw.githubusercontent.com/plemeri/transparent-background/main/figures/demo_webcam.gif height=200px>

+## :rotating_light: Notice
+* `--jit` option, also known as TorchScript option is widely used recently for disabling dynamic resizing for stable output.
+Since it wasn't mean to be used in this way, I added `--format` option.
+For those who used `--jit` option because of the stability, you don't have to specify anymore.

 ## :newspaper: News

 * Our package is currently not working properly on small images without `--fast` argument.
 Sorry for the inconvenience and we'll fix this issue with better algorithm coming out shortly.